 Seckel syndrome is an autosomal recessive congenital dwarfing disorder.

 The estimated incidence is ~1:10,000.
-There is no recognised gender predilection.
+There is no recognized gender predilection.

 It is clinically characterized by many features including: